Zanzibarr/Notify/readme.md

 ```

 # Command line use
-Open a cmd and write:
+Open a terminal and write:
 ```shell
 notify -h
 ```